AWS OpenSearch¶

 CoordinatingWriteRejected |

-The total number of rejections at the coordinating node since the last OpenSearch service process started due to index pressure.
-Related node statistics: Maximum Related cluster statistics: Average, Sum This metric is available in versions 7.1 and higher. |
+The total number of rejections on the coordinating node since the last OpenSearch service process started due to index pressure.
+Related node statistics: Maximum Related cluster statistics: Average, Sum This metric is available in version 7.1 and higher. |

 ReplicaWriteRejected |

-The total number of rejections at the replica shard since the last OpenSearch service process started due to index pressure.
-Related node statistics: Maximum Related cluster statistics: Average, Sum This metric is available in versions 7.1 and higher. |
+The total number of rejections on replica shards since the last OpenSearch service process started due to index pressure.
+Related node statistics: Maximum Related cluster statistics: Average, Sum This metric is available in version 7.1 and higher. |

 PrimaryWriteRejected |

-The total number of rejections at the primary shard since the last OpenSearch service process started due to index pressure.
-Related node statistics: Maximum Related cluster statistics: Average, Sum This metric is available in versions 7.1 and higher. |
+The total number of rejections on primary shards since the last OpenSearch service process started due to index pressure.
+Related node statistics: Maximum Related cluster statistics: Average, Sum This metric is available in version 7.1 and higher. |

 ReadLatency |

-The latency of read operations on EBS volumes (in seconds).
+The latency (in seconds) of read operations on EBS volumes.
 This metric can also be used for individual nodes.
 Related statistics: Minimum, Maximum, Average |

 ReadThroughput |

-The throughput of read operations on EBS volumes (in bytes/second).
+The throughput (in bytes/second) of read operations on EBS volumes.
 This metric can also be used for individual nodes.
 Related statistics: Minimum, Maximum, Average |

 ReadIOPS |

-The number of input/output (I/O) operations per second for read operations on EBS volumes.
+The number of input and output (I/O) operations per second for read operations on EBS volumes.
 This metric can also be used for individual nodes.
 Related statistics: Minimum, Maximum, Average |

 WriteIOPS |

-The number of input/output (I/O) operations per second for write operations on EBS volumes.
+The number of input and output (I/O) operations per second for write operations on EBS volumes.
 This metric can also be used for individual nodes.
 Related statistics: Minimum, Maximum, Average |

 WriteLatency |

-The latency of write operations on EBS volumes (in seconds).
+The latency (in seconds) of write operations on EBS volumes.
 This metric can also be used for individual nodes.
 Related statistics: Minimum, Maximum, Average |

 BurstBalance |

-The percentage of remaining input/output (I/O) credits in the burst bucket of an EBS volume.
+The percentage of remaining input and output (I/O) credits in the burst bucket for an EBS volume.
 A value of 100 indicates that the volume has accumulated the maximum number of credits.
-If this percentage drops below 70%, see Low Burst Balance for EBS Volumes.
+If this percentage drops below 70%, see Low EBS Burst Capacity Balance.
 For domains with gp3 volume types and domains with gp2 volumes larger than 1000 GiB, the burst balance remains at 0.
 Related statistics: Minimum, Maximum, Average |

 CurrentPointInTime |